 Sponsored by the Port of Houston Authority

-Investigate the part Armand Bayou Nature Center plays in maintaining the balance of nature in the Galveston Bay Watershed.
-Discover as you actively explore the nature center.
+Discover how ABNC is maintaining the balance of nature in the Galveston Bay Watershed as you actively explore the nature center.

 There are two main components of the Understanding Wetlands class.
 The first focuses on fresh water systems; and the second focuses on the estuarine habitat of Armand Bayou.
 All classes will investigate the flora and fauna of ABNC and students will be required to participate in outdoor explorations, such as seining, water testing, hiking, dip netting, and near-shore activities and comparative studies.
 Call the nature center to select the activities and class features that fit most closely with your curriculum.